FREQUENTLY ASKED QUESTIONS

 Question: Can I apply if I don’t work for a production company or broadcaster?

 Answer: Absolutely – our selected 30 delegates will reflect talent from all areas of the industry, including freelancers.
-You can see the types of delegates we’ve had in the past in our Alumni section.

 Question: I don’t work in production – can I apply?